 Issue: The definition of length vs width is not clear.

 Proposed wording: “Pads and trenches may be used together in a single system when each zone follows the design criteria found in this chapter and are separated by a minimum of 6 feet between the sidewall of the pad and the trench.
-When multiple pads are used on a site, the pads must be separated by the width of the pad as measured perpendicular to the slope.
+When multiple pads are used on a site, the pads must be separated by the width of the pad as measured perpendicular to the natural surface contour.
 This separation applies to reserve pad areas as well.”

 Additional SHADAC Comments